What is a topical map?

 A topical map is a structured blueprint of every content entity your site needs to establish authority on a subject.
 It is not a keyword list or a sitemap.
 It is a graph — a set of nodes (pages, sections, FAQs) and edges (links and relationships) that defines:

-Every entity in the map is one of six node types.
-Each type has a fixed position in the hierarchy, its own colour in the editor, and a default URL role.
+Every entity in a topical map is one of six node types.
+Each type has a fixed position in the hierarchy, its own color in the editor, and a default URL role.

 |---|---|---|---|---|